 One of my favorite aspects of being a mom is the built in excuse to watch animated films.
 No one can judge you when you quote Disney films because it’s perfectly acceptable parental behavior.
 In one of my all time favorites, Kung Fu Panda, the panda’s father continuously boasts of the “secret ingredient” in his noodle soup.
 In a pivotal twist, he tells his panda son,

 My secret is that I don’t have one.
-I have made a decision to embrace a career that brings me great joy and simultaneously does not steal from my life even if it means I head to the gym before work begins, or get things done on my rather infrequent breaks.
+I have made a decision to embrace a career that brings me great joy and simultaneously does not steal from my life.
 I live the life I love because I want to, and if I want something, I make it happen.
 Now, if I am being honest, I will say that I found it particularly difficult to allot time to writing this piece.

 The Big 10